Pylons/pyramid_cookbook/templates.rst

 Using a BeforeRender Event to Expose Chameleon ``base`` template
 ------------------------------------------------------------

-To avoid defining the same basic things in each template in you application, you can define one ``base`` tamplate, and inherit from it in other templates.
+To avoid defining the same basic things in each template in your application, you can define one ``base`` tamplate, and inherit from it in other templates.

 .. note:: Pyramid example application - `shootout